Actual Loss Definition: Everything You Need to Know

 In the past, the loss ratio of an insurance company was used to determine its financial health.
 If a company had a high loss ratio, it meant they weren't making a good profit.
 However, this view has changed because of the difficulty of properly calculating the loss ratio for various insurers and providers.

 If you need help with an actual loss definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.